Slant-Tech/pop-in_client/Readme.md

 ![Project BOM View](docs/Project_View_BOM.png "Project BOM View")
 ![Part Inventory View](docs/Part_View_Inventory.png "Part Inventory View")

 ## What is Pop:In?
 Pop:In is an inventory management software that will keep track of your projects, bill of materials, and parts in a convienent way.
 There are a number of inventory management solutions in existence, but none have gone as far as this project will.
-The cornerstone of this project is the integration between a smart storage device and the database; this allows for automatic inventory keeping*, information about useage and when to order parts, and also just knowing where the hell you put that damn reel of parts
+The cornerstone of this project is the integration between a smart storage device and the database; this allows for automatic inventory keeping*, information about useage and when to order parts, and also just knowing where the hell you put that damn reel of parts.
+Though this is not just for electronics, any kind of part can be used as the part fields are infinitely expandable.
+A lot of work has gone into the system to

 Given this is still very early in development (and I'm just trying to put some information here), the available features are quite minimal but you can enter projects, parts, bill of materials, and get some very basic analytical information about your projects.